-For the tests described above, a pad 100mm long and 300mm high, with a maximum radius on all edges of 3mm and conforming to the shape of the survival cell, shall be placed against the outermost sides of the survival cell with the lower edge of the pad at the lowest part of the survival cell at that section.
+For the tests described in Article 15.4.3, a pad 100mm long and 300mm high, with a maximum radius on all edges of 3mm and conforming to the shape of the survival cell, shall be placed against the outermost sides of the survival cell with the lower edge of the pad at the lowest part of the survival cell at that section.
 Rubber 3mm thick may be used between the pads and the survival cell.